 - Does the Motivation Argument succeed as an argument for non-cognitivism?*

 - Hume seems to think that it is sometimes okay to go with the flow of our non-rational propensities and sometimes not: Why?

-- In-Class Presentations: Three in-class presentations, each worth 10% of the final grade.
+In-Class Presentations: Two in-class presentations, each worth 10% of the final grade.
 Presentations to take about 10 minutes' reading time

 - Graduate Attributes Emphasised